-Mischievous Monkey - Each card is unique.
+Holy Cows - Each card is unique.
 They are created from original vintage Indian postcards which have been upcycled by the famed Udaipuri artists as a ‘canvas’ for their outstanding centuries old traditional Indian miniature paintings skills (see below for a full description).

 The level of detail is exceptional with some of the elements painted with a single bristle paint brush.

 The photo shows a selection of the type postcard available - however on ordering Scarmanga will randomly select an individual postcard which may not be one of the ones shown in the photo.

 Note: These postcards are not new or made to look old.
 They may have small marks, tears and missing corners on them, which are consistent with their age and original use.
 We feel these add to their character and appeal.
 Please look at the photos to get a general idea of their condition.

 Miniatures are intricate, small, colourful handmade folk paintings, created with very precise and delicate brushwork.
 The colours used in the miniatures are derived from minerals, vegetables, precious stones, indigo, conch shells, pure gold and silver.
 Some of the noted miniature schools include those of the Mughals, Rajputs and Deccan.